UpDown Desk Review: My Opinion After 3 Years Of Ownership

 Does The Desktop Scratch Easily?

-Not easily, but you will begin to notice minor wear if you don’t use a desktop mat.
+Not easily, but you will notice minor wear if you don’t use a desktop mat.
 I purchased mine from Minimalist Desk Setups.

 Apart from preventing scratches, it elevates the desktop’s appearance by creating a central focal point.